concerto for violin, string orchestra, harp, and percussion (2011)

 - Duration: 30'

 - Commissioned by the Buffalo Philharmonic.
-Dedicated to JoAnn Falletta and David Ludwig.
+Dedicated to JoAnn Falletta and Michael Ludwig.

 - All orders are digital downloads.
 For paper music visit our distributor partner Theodore Front.

 I. Variations: Cailín Óg a Stór -- II.
 Chaconne: The Praties -- III.
 Passacaglia: Look Away -- IV.
 Variations: Grace

 The centerpiece [of the Buffalo Philharmonic's concert] is the world premiere of a four-movement violin concerto by Daron Hagen called "Songbook for Violin, Strings, Harp and Percussion."
 Touchingly, it is based on two Irish and two American folk songs that Hagen's wife sings nightly to their young son at bedtime.

 Complicated to describe but easy to hear, each movement is based on variations of one sort or another, opening with a song of tragedy about the 1798 Irish uprising.
 The violin enters with a heartwarming, slow melancholy theme, far more beautiful than the circumstances would imply, developed and expanded in intensity and seriousness over warm string support, then returning to its original simplicity, quite lovely overall.

 A scherzo of sorts finds the violin skittering over harp and snare drum in an animated theme called "The Praties," about the great potato famine.
 Driven by a winning rhythmic pulse, the music unexpectedly and satisfyingly takes a quick turn up and out.
 The effective slow movement based on "Over Yandro" opens with contemplative strings over which the violin limns an up-reaching, supplicating theme radiating both tenderness and angst that reaches a quiet resolution.